Welcome to the East Midlands Region of the NODA website.

-The East Midlands region of NODA covers seven counties; Buckinghamshire, Derbyshire, Leicestershire, Lincolnshire, Northamptonshire, Nottinghamshire and Rutland.
-It includes traditionally industrial cities like Leicester, Nottingham and Derby, the new town of Milton Keynes, and the large and largely rural county of Lincolnshire.
+The East Midlands region of NODA covers seven counties: Buckinghamshire, Derbyshire, Leicestershire, Lincolnshire, Northamptonshire, Nottinghamshire, and Rutland.
+It includes traditionally industrial cities like Leicester, Nottingham, and Derby, the new town of Milton Keynes, and the large and largely rural county of Lincolnshire.

-There is a diversity of venues - the magnificent Theatre Royal in Nottingham and the boldly designed Curve in Leicester but also small theatres such as Retford's Little Theatre and the the Lion Theatre, Horncastle, built by its members in a pub car park - as well as the Royal and Derngate in Northampton which combines a 20th century theatre with a Victorian one.
+There is a diversity of venues - the magnificent Theatre Royal in Nottingham and the boldly designed Curve in Leicester but also small theatres such as Retford's Little Theatre, Sleaford Little Theatre, and the Lion Theatre, Horncastle, built by its members in a pub car park - as well as the Royal and Derngate in Northampton which combines a 20th-century theatre with a Victorian one.
 But as everywhere else, venues are becoming more expensive, and some are now out of the reach of amateur theatre companies - a challenge for the future in common with all regions.